 CBD Oil for Cats

-CBD works by supporting your cat's endocannabinoid system, which is an essential regulatory system (present in all mammals) responsible for your cat's overall wellbeing and balance.
-It regulates the body's functions like appetite, discomfort, mood, swelling, and memory.
+CBD works by supporting your cat's endocannabinoid system, which is an essential regulatory system (present in all mammals) responsible for your cat’s overall wellbeing and balance.
+It regulates the body’s functions like appetite, discomfort, mood, swelling, and memory.
+That’s because receptors are found in all the body’s major systems.

 Final Thoughts - Can You Give a Cat Benadryl

+Benadryl is an over-the-counter drug that you can give to your cats to soothe allergic reactions or make them feel calmer.
+However, you must always check with your vet if the medicine is safe for your pet and the proper dosage, depending on your cat’s health and weight.
 A severe allergic reaction can be scary to deal with as a pet owner.
 While it may seem like a good idea, never supply your pet with medicine you're unsure about.
 And seek veterinary advice any chance you get to ensure your pet doesn't suffer more from a Benadryl overdose.

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.